Code360In/katacoda-1/linux2/lesson2_2.md

 <br/>

 Nevertheless, we can still see an error from the terminal, saying "failed to remove 'folder3': Directory not empty".
-It is because **_folder3_** contains **_folder4_**, so the system may want to safeguard that the directories with files or folders will not be deleted that easily.
+It is because **_'folder 3'_** contains **_'folder 4'_**, so the system may want to safeguard that the directories with files or folders will not be deleted that easily.
 If you are really sure to remove a whole directory and anything within it, we add the `-r` switch:
 > ```
-> rm -r folder3
+> rm -r 'folder 3'
 > ls
 > ```{{execute}}